Emotion-Focused Family Therapy Core Clinician Training

 June 10 & 11, 2024 • 9 - 4 MT - CE credit hours

 The essence of EFFT is to afford caregivers a role in supporting their loved one’s well-being, treatment and/or recovery, regardless of their age, level of motivation or involvement in formal treatment themselves.
-The clinician’s role is to support parents and caregivers to increase their involvement in three domains including: 1. behavior coaching, 2. emotion coaching and in the use of 3. therapeutic apologies, if relevant.
-A fourth module involves supporting caregivers to identify, understand, and transform “emotion blocks” that can lead to therapy-interfering attitudes or behaviors in caregivers.
+The clinician’s role is to support parents and caregivers to increase their involvement in three domains including: 1. behavioral support, 2. emotional support and 3. in the use of therapeutic apologies, if relevant.
+A fourth module involves supporting caregivers to identify, understand, and transform “emotion blocks” that can lead to their engagement in therapy-interfering attitudes or behaviors.
 A similar module will be introduced to identify and transform to clinician blocks.

 No prior training required.
 Participation can be active or passive.
 Participants with various training backgrounds are welcome.
 This training meets criteria towards certification through the International Institute for EFFT.
 Videos may be included and therefore this training will not be recorded.

 (discount rates available for those with financial insecurity using code: DISCOUNT10 or DISCOUNT15; discounts also available for groups of 5 or more)